alan-sanchez/fetch_sim2real/README.md

 pip3 install octomap-python --no-binary octomap-python

 ```
-If you are having issues running octomap, it may needs other dependencies.
+If you are having issues running octomap, it may need other dependencies.
 If so, use this:

 ```bash
 sudo apt-get install libdynamicedt3d*